PhatCa/Project2/README.md

 this site is fore people to veiw and buy manga as well as sell them on our site.

+## User Story

+- As a user i want to be able to check the rarity of this manga what is the price of this manga and what other kinds of manga i might like based of my interest

 ## Wier Framework
 ![](Project2\img\editPicOne.png)
 ![](Project2\img\editPicTwo.png)